uendno/uet-soa-esb/README.md

 - "consumer" app is the api consumer
 - "hello" app attachs "Hello, " to your string
 - "downcase" app converts your string to lower case
-- The project in "esb/hello" is an ESB which forward your requests to get things done
+- The project in "esb/hello" is an ESB which forwards your requests to get things done